* * *

 SG: 10 years since 2007.
 We came here when our older one was 5 years old.
 Now he’s 15, rising 11th (grader).

-Heart: What’s the demographic makeup of Albany, Georgia?
+Heart: What’s the demographic makeup of your town?
 Do you have any Indians?

 SG: There are a lot of African Americans where we live.
 We have a small Indian community.
 We have 15 teachers who came like me.